open-amt-cloud-toolkit/mps/docs/index.md

 # Active Edge Overview

-Intel® vPro™ Platforms offer hardware-enhanced security features and remote manageability, also known as out-of-band manageability, using Intel® Active Management Technology (Intel&reg; AMT).
+Intel vPro® platforms offer hardware-enhanced security features and remote manageability, also known as out-of-band manageability, using Intel® Active Management Technology (Intel&reg; AMT).
 With Intel&reg; AMT, administrators remotely manage, repair, and update network assets, such as systems and edge devices.
 In the event that a network asset is powered off or the operating system is unavailable, administrators can power on the asset.

 Active Edge provides open-source, modular microservices and libraries for integration of hardware provisioning, out-of-band manageability, and other Intel&reg; AMT features with both new and existing management consoles, software solutions, and more.
-As an open source implementation, Active Edge makes it easier for IT departments and ISVs to adopt, integrate, and customize out-of-band management solutions for Intel® vPro™ Platforms.
+As an open source implementation, Active Edge makes it easier for IT departments and ISVs to adopt, integrate, and customize out-of-band management solutions for Intel vPro® platforms.

 Read more about Intel&reg; AMT features and capabilities [here](https://software.intel.com/content/www/us/en/develop/topics/iot/hardware/vpro-platform-retail.html).